🏆 FFLSH since 2021 🏫 Over 5,000 meals served in 38 schools (primary and secondary), 29 early learning centres and 2 ASN schools

 Many of the team have completed the Food for Life Served Here online training course and are very aware of the award’s purpose and benefits.
 They recognise the importance of ensuring that the meat they source comes from farm assured sources and work hard to maintain the standards.
 The staff are happy to answer any questions the children have and a couple of members of the team are Food for Life Served Here Ambassadors.

-Ellen says the West Dunbartonshire team is committed to the Food for Life Scotland programme for the long-term and they aim to add their secondary schools meals onto their Food for Life Served Here award soon.
+Ellen says the West Dunbartonshire team is committed to the Food for Life Scotland programme for the long-term.
 She adds: “We don’t see it as an award but as a useful framework ensuring we achieve a good standard for the children and keep that standard up – everyone is entitled to good food.”

 Donald McInnes, Catering Manager, and Fiona Holland, Team Leader, Facilities Management, West Dunbartonshire Council, have been awarded as Food for Life Scotland Ambassadors for their local authority.

 Donald has worked with a student council at Clydebank High School to put a seasonal dish on the menu each month.
 This means students get a say in what’s served in the dining hall and the school has seen an increase in the uptake of hot school meals.
 Through the student council, pupils learn more about the ingredients and nutritional value of different dishes.